 The video is a meager sample of 30+ participating countries' pavilions at the Royal Flora Ratchaphruek ... and it only gives a glimpse of this flower photographers' paradise!

-Or shoot from the front but have the light strike your subject from the side, that picture will show all the beautiful details in your subject... like these stones and the grass.
+When you shoot from the front but you have the light strike your subject from the side, that picture will show all the beautiful details in your subject... like these stones and the grass.

 This is the Belgian contribution to the Royal Flora Ratchaphruek.
 The wall is "L" shaped around a gigantic horn made of materials native to Thailand.
 There were hundreds of orchids inside the horn.

-Watch the video to see the entire Belgian exhibit.
+Watch the video above to see the entire Belgian exhibit.

 The Orchid Pavilion ...
 Unbelievable

-...the color combinations, the detail in every bloom, the huge number of plants.
+...the color combinations, the detail in every bloom, the huge number and variety of plants.

 The pavilion was exquisite.
 Of course, we're talking about a country famous for its orchids!

 I love the orange and green together here.